 The 36-inch model is identical in features to the 30-inch model.
 However, it does offer advantages with an extra induction burner and three SpeedBoost zones instead of two on the 30-inch model.

+If you’re reading these Bosch induction cooktop reviews to find out about the burner sizes then here is it.
 The four other induction burners comprise: an 8-inch x1, a 7-inch x2 and a 6-inch x1.

 All five induction burners include SpeedBoost with similar limitations about only one burner being able to use it in each zone.
 The advantage of this larger model is that there are three zones so you can use three pots on SpeedBoost at the same time.

-This model offers that same safety features as the 30-inch model.
+This model offers the same safety features as the 30-inch model.
 In addition it includes the wipe protection feature, similar to the Benchmark Series.
 The wipe protection allows you to touch the panel lock button once and it will lock the control panel for 35 seconds so you can wipe away a spill without changing settings on the control panel.

 The Bosch 500 Series 36-inch NIT5666UC offers the same three timers which are included on the Bosch 500 30-inch model.
 It also has the time limitation automatic shut off feature for safety and the same panel lock for safety.